 (a) Without limitation and notwithstanding any provision in this agreement, Contractor will, upon receipt of notification, defend, indemnify, and hold harmless the State of South Carolina, its instrumentalities, agencies, departments, boards, political subdivisions and all their respective officers, agents and employees (collectively “State” in this clause) against all actions, proceedings or claims of any nature (and all damages, settlement payments, attorneys’ fees (including inside counsel), costs, expenses, losses or liabilities attributable thereto) by any third party asserting or involving an intellectual property (“IP”) right related to an acquired item.
 State will allow Contractor to defend such claim so long as the defense is diligently and capably prosecuted.
 State will allow Contractor to settle such claim so long as (i) all settlement payments are made by Contractor, and (ii) the settlement imposes no non-monetary obligation upon State.
 State will reasonably cooperate with Contractor’s defense of such claim.

-(b) In the event an injunction or order will be obtained against State’s use of any acquired item, or if in Contractor’s opinion, the acquired item is likely to become the subject of a claim of infringement or violation of an IP right, Contractor will, without in any way limiting the foregoing, and at its expense, either: (i) procure for State the right to continue to use, or have used, the acquired item, or (ii) replace or modify the acquired item so that it becomes non-infringing but only if the modification or replacement does not adversely affect the specifications for the acquired item or its use by State.
+(b) In the event an injunction or order will be obtained against State’s use of any acquired item, or if in Contractor’s opinion, the acquired item is likely to become the subject of a claim of infringement or violation of an IP right, Contractor will, without in any way limiting the foregoing, and at its option and expense, either: (i) procure for State the right to continue to use, or have used, the acquired item, or (ii) replace or modify the acquired item so that it becomes non-infringing but only if the modification or replacement does not adversely affect the specifications for the acquired item or its use by State.
 If neither (i) nor (ii), above, is practical, State may require that Contractor remove the acquired item from State, refund to State any charges paid by State therefor, and take all steps necessary to have State released from any further liability.
+The foregoing provisions of this sub-section constitute the sole and exclusive remedy of the State, and the sole and exclusive obligation of the Contractor, relating to a claim that any of Contractor’s Deliverables infringes any patent, copyright, or other intellectual property right of a third party.

-(c) Contractors obligations under this paragraph do not apply to a claim to the extent (i) that the claim is caused by Contractor’s compliance with specifications furnished by the State unless Contractor knew its compliance with the State’s specifications would infringe an IP right, or (ii) that the claim is caused by Contractor’s compliance with specifications furnished by the State if the State knowingly relied on a third-party’s IP right to develop the specifications provided to Contractor and failed to identify such product to Contractor.
+(c) Contractors obligations under this paragraph do not apply to a claim to the extent such infringement or unauthorized use arises from (i) modification of the Deliverable other than by Contractor or its subcontractors, or use thereof in a manner not contemplated by this Agreement, (ii) the failure of the State to use any corrections or modifications made available by Contractor, (iii) the use of the Deliverable in combination with any platform, product, network or data not provided by Contractor (iv) Contractor’s compliance with specifications furnished by the State, or (v) Contractor’s compliance with information, materials, instructions, specifications, requirements or designs furnished by the State.

 (d) As used in this paragraph, these terms are defined as follows: “IP right(s)” means a patent, copyright, trademark, trade secret, or any other proprietary right.
 “Acquired item(s)” means the rights, goods, or services furnished under this Contract.
 “Specification(s)” means a detailed, exact statement of particulars such as a statement prescribing materials, dimensions, and quality of work.